of the great aspects of Paul Thomas Anderson's genius is his incredible

 (1980).
 Here Anderson perfectly combines the unique song (from

-an Altman film that is not a very memorable one) with the beautiful
+an Altman film that is unfortunately often forgotten about) with

-score by Jon Brion as well as the emotional longing of the leading
+the beautiful score by Jon Brion as well as the emotional longing

-characters (Barry and Lena).
-While not directly referencing Popeye,
+of the leading characters (Barry and Lena).
+While not directly

-Anderson is using the song in an entirely new perspective and
+referencing Popeye, Anderson is using the song in an entirely

-ultimately redefining how the song is remembered (while still
+new perspective and ultimately redefining how the song is remembered

-being respectful of the original source, and one of his favorite
+(while still being respectful of the original source, and one

 is perfect example of Anderson's subconscious or indirect use